Shawn Ashmore: Continued screen work and video game debut (2016–2020)

 In 2016, Ashmore moved into interactive media, starring in Microsoft's and Remedy Entertainment's action-adventure game Quantum Break.
 Using full-body performance capture and voice acting, he portrayed the time-manipulating protagonist Jack Joyce in both gameplay sequences and the game's live-action companion episodes.
 Upon its release, Quantum Break became Microsoft Studios' best-selling new Xbox One intellectual property and the platform's most-played new title in its launch week.
 Game Informer praised Ashmore for giving Jack Joyce "the scope and complexity to be interesting for such long periods of time", highlighting his natural banter and effective escalation of tension during action sequences.
 That same year, Ashmore returned to network television as Assistant District Attorney Sam Spencer in the American legal drama Conviction.

 Ashmore subsequently appeared in several genre films.
 He starred as Deputy Conrad "Colt" Salter in the science-fiction horror film Devil's Gate, which premiered at the 2017 Tribeca Film Festival, and portrayed troubled brother Officer Darryl Tarasoff in the Canadian mystery Hollow in the Land (2017).
 In 2018, he appeared in the action thriller Acts of Violence as a Cleveland police officer who is pursuing a human‑trafficking ring.
 That same year, Ashmore began a recurring role as defense attorney Wesley Evers on the police-procedural television series The Rookie.
 In 2019, he appeared in Hulu's anthology series Into the Dark, playing migrant‑rights activist Thomas in the Independence Day–themed episode "Culture Shock".
 He also continued his interactive media work by providing voice, likeness, and motion capture for the playable character Conrad in the horror game The Dark Pictures Anthology: Man of Medan (2019).

 In 2020, Ashmore had a recurring role as Lamplighter, a former member of the superhero group the Seven, in the second season of the Amazon Prime Video superhero series The Boys.
 Reflecting on the role, Ashmore noted the contrast with his earlier portrayal of Bobby Drake / Iceman, whom he described as "the quintessential good guy", saying his casting as Lamplighter "wasn't a coincidence".
 He said: "One of the things I liked about The Boys is that they subvert the genre, and I really got to lean into that".
-Series creator Eric Kripke said Ashmore initially auditioned for another part, but Kirpke "really wanted to get him into the show" and considered him "perfect" for Lamplighter due to Ashmore's "X-Men pedigree" and strong acting.
+Series creator Eric Kripke said Ashmore initially auditioned for another part, but Kripke "really wanted to get him into the show" and considered him "perfect" for Lamplighter due to Ashmore's "X-Men pedigree" and strong acting.
 Ashmore enjoyed the irony, stating it was fun to play "both sides of a superhero".